rusrushal13/gopalgoel19.github.io/README.md

 previously completed projects, education and test scores of a third-year software engineer.
 The website will help Gopal Goel create a personal brand for himself and also you will get experience while working on this interesting project.
 This website needs the help of as many programmers as possible.
-Your help will ge greatly appreciated, and you will be awarded by hacktoberfest for your participation.
+Your help will be greatly appreciated, and you will be awarded by hacktoberfest for your participation.

 Getting Started
 -